Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 Here is the “wet cut”

-“Wet cut”, as you can see, is of better quality, almost completely without chips and scuffs.
+“Wet cut”, as you can see, is of higher quality, almost completely free of chips and burrs.

-Someone, of course, will say that the difference in cuts is insignificant, there is almost none there.
-To some extent, when longitudinal cuts are neatly cut and a normal balanced grinder, then this is so.
-The “wet cut” is also valuable because these holes for the sewer, for a 110 pipe, it is very close to the edges.
+Of course, someone will say that the difference in cuts is insignificant, there is almost none there.
+To some extent, when longitudinal cuts are carefully cut and a normal balanced grinder is used, then this is so.
+“Wet cutting” is also valuable because these holes for the sewer, for the 110 pipe, are very close to the edges.

-That is, from this side 1-1.5 centimeters, from this side 2.5 remains.
+That is, on this side there are 1-1.5 centimeters, on this side 2.5 remain.
 This is the hole I cut with a “wet cut”.
-If I started cutting with a turbo disc, then this or that edge of, well, tile (it was porcelain stoneware on the floors) it would still break.
-A “wet cut” does not give vibration to the tile and therefore the tile is cut normally and does not break.
-The same applies to cuts, if the letter "P" or the letter "G" is somewhere very, very close to the edges.
+If I started cutting with a turbo disc, then this or this edge, well, tile (it was porcelain tile on the floors), it would still break.
+And “wet cutting” does not cause vibration on the tile and therefore the tile is cut normally and does not break.
+The same applies to cuts if the letter “P” or the letter “G” is somewhere very, very close to the edges.

-I hope this video was helpful for someone.
-Buy discs that say "wet cut".
-And when cutting tiles and porcelain stoneware, you will always be lucky.
-Especially if you will cut out some holes or something else very close to the edges.
+I hope this video was useful to someone.
+Buy discs that say “wet cut.”
+And when cutting tiles and porcelain stoneware, you will always have luck.
+Especially if you cut out any holes or anything else very close to the edges.

 All rights to the video belong to: Andrey Smolyakov